formkiq/docs.formkiq.com/docs/platform/costs.md

 ## [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service)

-FormKiQ uses [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service) to provide advanced document searching ability.
+FormKiQ uses [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service) to provide enhanced document searching ability.
 The costs for [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service) can vary greatly depending on requirements and whether you are using On-Demand or Reserved Instances.

 See [Sizing Cluster](/docs/pro-and-enterprise/modules/enhanced-fulltext-document-search#amazon-opensearch-service) for determining your cluster requirements.

-### Multi-AZ with Standby (99.99% availability)
+### Multi-AZ with Standby and Dedicated Master Nodes (99.99% availability)

 Multi-AZ with Standby is a deployment option for Amazon OpenSearch Service domains that offers 99.99% availability and consistent performance for production workloads.
 When you use Multi-AZ with Standby, domains are resilient to infrastructure failures, with no impact to performance or availability.

 When you use Multi-AZ with Standby, OpenSearch Service creates a domain across three Availability Zones, with each zone containing a complete copy of data and with the data equally distributed in each of the zones.
 Your domain reserves nodes in one of these zones as standby, which means that they don't serve search requests.
 When OpenSearch Service detects a failure in the underlying infrastructure, it automatically activates the standby nodes in less than a minute.

-The cluster is setup with the following configuration:
+This cluster is set up with the following configuration:

 * 3 AZs (2 Active, 1 Standby)
 * 3 Data Nodes (2 Active, 1 Standby)
 * 3 Master Nodes (1 in each AZ)
-* 2 replicas
+* 2 replicas per primary shard
 * 2.6 TB of data (based on 600GB storage requirement and 2 replicas)

 | Instance Type    | vCPU | Memory (GiB) | Instance Count | Price Per Month (On-Demand) | Price Per Month (Reserved) |